MPuram12/CMOR438-Python-Package/README.md

 1. k-means Clustering
 2. DBSCAN (Density Based Clustering)
 3. Principal Components Analysis
+4. SVD Decomposition for Image Compression
-4. Label Propagation for Graphs
+5. Label Propagation for Graphs

 ## Installation

-Within a Jupyter Notebook, import in the specific Machine Learning Model.
-For example, if you wanted to import Decision Trees, which is in the ```supervised``` folder, you could use:
+Within a Jupyter Notebook, import in the specific Machine Learning Model at the top.
+For example, if you wanted to use Decision Trees, which is in the ```supervised``` folder, you could include the line:

 ```from my_ml_package.supervised.decision_trees import DecisionTreeRegressor```